ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_semantic_segmentation.md

 We will install these through the tutorial.

+!!! note

-NOTE: The semantic segmentation layer plugin is currently requires the depth and color images to be fully aligned, such as those from stereo or depth cameras.
+    The semantic segmentation layer plugin is currently requires the depth and color images to be fully aligned, such as those from stereo or depth cameras.
 However, AI-based depth estimators may be used to create depth from monocular cameras.

 ## Semantic Segmentation Overview